 6 Easy Ways to Reduce Stress in the Barbershop

-Owning and working in or for a barbershop can be stressful – competition is opening up shops all around you, you’re constantly adding new services and skills, and (hopefully) more and more clients are flocking to you for your expertise.
+Owning and working in a barbershop can be stressful – competition is opening up around you, you’re constantly adding new services and skills, and (hopefully) more and more clients are coming back through your doors.

 Start with the right barbershop

 Before anything else, you have to make sure the shop suits you.
 Ken says: “Choose or create a shop that works for you.
 If you enjoy coming to work, you often won’t sweat the small stuff.
 This means putting real effort into thinking about the look and vibe of the shop.
 It also means considering the staff as well as the environment; working with like-minded people is conducive to a healthy work life.”

 Barbershops are fast-paced, complex businesses.
 Everyone is looking after their own chair and clientele, but it’s all happening under one roof.
 As a result, keeping a close eye on rotas is one of the biggest ways to reduce stress in a barbershop.
 Ken says: “By planning rotas weeks (or even months) in advance, taking into account any holidays, absences or shop closures, shops can limit difficult conversations and stressful situations as everybody will know where they stand.
 This also enables shops to have a structured holiday policy, so nobody will experience last minute let downs.
 Get this right, and nothing will catch you unaware.”